NclRSE-Training/git-ultra-novice/_episodes/04-changes.md

 > ~~~
 > {: .language-bash}
 > ~~~
-> 005937f Modify peasoup to the traditional recipe
+> 005937f Modify peasoup to use different onions
-> 34961b1 Add basic peasoup's ingredients
+> 34961b1 Add basic ingredients for pea soup
 > f22b25e Create a template for recipe
 > ~~~
 > {: .output}